 There’s nothing mediocre about this middle distance race.
 The Spartan Super offers the ideal blend between distance and speed.
 Offering racers a true athletic test.
 If you consider yourself a more seasoned athlete determined to push beyond excuses, you just might have the mettle for a Spartan Super.
 Serving up 25+ Spartan Obstacles and 10+km of rugged terrain, the Spartan Super spares no one.
 Developed as the second race in the Spartan Trifecta, the Super is where you prove to yourself you’ve got everything it takes to face the Beast.Super Spartan Race

-1 November: REST.
+1 November 2020: REST.

 My legs needed to recover after the race of the previous day.

-I went running in the evening, at around 9pm, the outside temperature was close to 0°.
+I went running in the evening, at around 9pm when the outside temperature was close to 0°.
 I only wanted to test my legs and stamina on a quick 5km run.
 I hoped to run under the 4’00/km threshold but the cold weather and maybe the accumulated tiredness prevented my legs to run as I had planned.

 What is the infamous twister?
-Watch here!

-6 November: 5km (4’20/km) + 1 hour strength
+6 November: 5km + 1-hour strength.

-7 November: 16km (4’40/km)
+7 November: 16km progressive run.

 After the focused workout of the previous week, on Saturday I did a long 16km progressive run around the campus to improve my aerobics skill and enjoy the last relatively warm days of Beijing.

-8 November: 1 hour workout + 7km (4’15/km)
+8 November: 1-hour arms workout + 7km run.

-9 November: 10km steeplechase (4’20/km) + monkey bars
+9 November: 10km with obstacles + monkey bars.

-Most of those walls are so high that it’s almost impossible to pass them without using hands to climb.
-Even if the obstacles were too low to simulate a real race, I think this training has been useful to adapt my legs to get interrupted while running and then quickly stabilize to the constant previous pace.
-Finally, I trained monkey-bars to test the training of the previous workouts.
+Most of those walls are so high that it’s almost impossible to pass them without using your hands to climb over them.
+Even if the obstacles I had were too low to simulate a real race, I think this training has been useful to adapt my legs to getting interrupted while running and then quickly stabilizing to the previous pace.

-10 November: 30 mins strength + 1200m (warm-up pace) + 2000m (3’40/km) + 40 push-ups + 2000m (3’40/km) + 40 push-ups + 1200m (3’20/km) + 40 push-ups + 10 burpees + 1200m (3’20/km)
+Workout:1200m warmup + 2000m (3’45/km) + 40 push-ups + 2000m (3’45/km) + 40 push-ups + 1200m (3’30/km) + 40 push-ups + 1200m (3’30/km) + 10 burpees.

-Hence, running repetitions of shorter distances faster than race pace has benefits to increase the aerobic threshold and the speed-up the recovery time.
-To make it more challenging, I added some push-ups and burpees during the intervals so to better simulate the obstacle/running sessions.
-Before that, I also did some reinforcing exercises to improve my general strength.
+Hence, running repetitions of shorter distances faster than race pace has benefits to increasing the aerobic threshold, and to make it more challenging, I added some push-ups and burpees during the intervals so to better simulate the obstacle/running sessions.
+Prior to that, I also did some reinforcing exercises to improve my overall strength.

-What are to climb a rope?
-Watch here!
+How to climb a rope?

-12 November: flight to Xiamen
+12 November: Flight to Xiamen.

 I arrived at Xiamen at 9:30pm.

-13 November: REST
+13 November: REST.

 14 November: Xiamen Elite Super Spartan Race.

-Now, based on my personal experience, I will leave 10 useful tips to prepare an Elite Super Spartan Race.
+Now, based on my personal experience, I will leave 10 useful tips to prepare for your first competitive Spartan Race.